makersacademy/chitter-challenge/README.md

 ### TDD - refactoring

-With the RPS challenge I created problems for myself by neglecting the 'refactor' stage of the RED->GREEN->REFACTOR cycle.
-This meant that by the time I did come to refactor, the complexity of my program was such that [extracting a class was more difficult than it needed to be](https://github.com/Hives/chitter-challenge/commit/865a76ef4776e509491047cbfbe0cf560f3161a9).
-With this project I prioritised refactoring earlier, such as [this early commit](https://github.com/Hives/chitter-challenge/commit/865a76ef4776e509491047cbfbe0cf560f3161a9) where I extracted my `Peep` class, with the result that refactoring steps were smaller and I felt more in control as I progressed to the later stages.
+With the [previous weekend challenge](https://github.com/Hives/rps-challenge/) I created problems for myself by neglecting the 'refactor' stage of the RED->GREEN->REFACTOR cycle.
+This meant that by the time I did come to refactor, the complexity of my program was such that extracting a class was more difficult than it needed to be.
+With this project I prioritised refactoring as I went along, such as [this early commit](https://github.com/Hives/chitter-challenge/commit/865a76ef4776e509491047cbfbe0cf560f3161a9) where I extracted my `Peep` class, with the result that refactoring steps were smaller and I felt more in control as I progressed to the later stages.

 ### Database

 The database was the new feature of this challenge.
-I implemented the database functionality successfully, including configuring Travis and deploying to Heroku, but it felt like I was repeating work I had already done, configuring the local, test, Travis and Heroku databases.
+I implemented the database functionality successfully, including configuring Travis and deploying to Heroku, but it felt like I was repeating work I had already done, manually configuring the local, test, Travis and Heroku databases.
 Next time I work on something like this I'd like to try and find a better way to manage that, like a single script to provision the database that could be use in each case.

 ### Restful routes